wp-plugins/wripl/readme.txt

 8. Plugin configuration.

 == Changelog ==

+= 1.5.0 =
+* Added a new cross device feature.
+You can click on 'go mobile' which will generate a QR code.
+Once scanned, this will 'sync' your experience across devices, bringing you to the same location with the same recommendations and context as before.

 = 1.4.3 =
 * Added 'go mobile' feature which allows you to link wripl sessions across devices using a qr code.